joelparkerhenderson/ways-of-working/doc/respect/index.md

-# Ways of Working for respect
+# Ways of working for respect

 All ideas are considered.